Fordalex/kings-hotel/README.md

 ## Features left to implement

 * The pictures section on mobile only has one image being shown, the reason for this is to keep everything neat and javascript will need to be implemented so when the image is pressed that you can scroll through the other images available.
-Same for the ipad view only six apear and desktop nine so if more pictures are needed tihey can just be added on the slide show.
+Same for the ipad view only six apear and desktop nine so if more pictures are needed they can just be added on the slide show.

 * On the book now page as your filling out the form i want the calulations to be automated and add up as the user fills out the fields.

-* FAQ is a button at the bottom of the book now/cotact us page, a modal will appear after being selected with the most asked question on to save time for the customer and managing the site.
+* FAQ is a button at the bottom of the book now/contact us page, a modal will appear after being selected with the most asked questions on, to save time for the customer and managing the site.

+* Also while the user scroll's down the hotel information page a 'book now' element is fixed to the bottom right side of the page making sure not to cover up any content, but prompting the user to book as soon as there happy with the infromation about the hotel.
+I was inspired to add this feature by [InterContinental](https://www.ihg.com/intercontinental/hotels/gb/en/reservation).

 ## Technologies Used